 - ready for use within minutes

 One caveat to DIY templates is that using a rotary cutter and cutting mat is difficult.
 Because the material used for creating them is not very strong, tracing your DIY templates works best with repeated template use.
 I prefer using removable marking pens for this step, which also work with acrylic templates, as well.
-I’ll cover my favorites next.
+I’ll cover my favorite marking tools next.

 Various Marking Pens